 Assign.
 Allows to define the Main Out, Main Out B, and up to four Phones outs.
+The listbox includes all 130 hardware output channels.

 The output for the Cue signal, which is usually Main, can also be set to one of the Phones outputs.
-The setting Cue/PFL to also controls the PFL monitoring.
+This setting also controls the PFL monitoring.